Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 user_input_string = input("Guess the number: ")
 ```

 This is where things get tricky, though!
-In order to compare the user input to the random number generated, we need to convert it into a number as well.
+In order to compare the user input to the random number generated, we need to convert `user_input_string` into a number.
 We can use the `int` function for that, but if you pass it a badly formatted string, it will cause an error.

 Let's try this out, what happens when you add the following line to a new python file and run it?